sahanjournal/mailchimp-proxy/README.md

-# Mailchimp API Proxy with Netlify
+# Meet Your Mayor Mailchimp API Proxy with Netlify

-This project sets up a secure serverless API proxy using Netlify to add users to a newsletter list on Mailchimp without exposing the API key on the frontend.
+This project sets up a secure serverless API proxy using Netlify to add users from the Meet Your Mayor Quiz to a newsletter list on Mailchimp without exposing the API key on the frontend.

-***This code is based on THE CITY's [Active Campaign API Proxy](https://github.com/thecityny/active-campaign-proxy)***
+**_This code is based on THE CITY's [Active Campaign API Proxy](https://github.com/thecityny/active-campaign-proxy)_**

 ## Setup